bibanon/BASC-eBookGenerator/README.md

 * Ebook Source Code Folders
   * All necessary files, pages, and instructions for the eBook are kept in a single folder, just like a programmer would for the source code of a program.
 * One touch Makefile-style compilation.
-  * Once the ebook source code is set up, just run the script `./create-epub.sh` each time you want to build it.
+  * Once the ebook source code is set up, just run the script `./compile-ebook.sh` each time you want to build it.
 No extra arguments, updates, or thought needed.
 * Build multiple ebooks at once
-  * By running `./create-epub.sh` with the `--compile-all-ebooks` flag, all ebook source code in the same folder as the script will be instantly compiled.
+  * The included helper script, `./compile-all-epubs.sh` will instantly compile all ebook source code folders in the same folder as the script.
 * Automatically generate MOBI files for Amazon Kindle devices.
   * Amazon Kindle devices are unable to read EPUB-format ebooks, only MOBI.
 This script has the option to use Amazon's KindleGen to convert EPUB into MOBI-format ebooks.

-## Prequisites
+## Dependencies

-* **Linux** - A Linux distro, perhaps on a liveCD, is strongly recommended, since it is a pain to install Pandoc on Windows.
+* Linux or Mac OS X - Windows with Cygwin may work, but is not recommended.
+* Bash Shell - The default command line in Linux and Mac OS X. Required to run the bash script.
-* **Pandoc** - Pandoc converts Markdown and/or LaTeX files into every single possible format for text to be presented in; including EPUB.
+* [Pandoc](http://johnmacfarlane.net/pandoc/) - Pandoc converts Markdown files into every single possible format for text to be presented in; including EPUB.
-* **Kindlegen** - Amazon's app, used to convert an EPUB into a Kindle-readable MOBI format.
+* [kindlegen](http://www.amazon.com/gp/feature.html?docId=1000765211) (optional) - Converts EPUB to Amazon Kindle compatible MOBI format.

+Pandoc can be easily installed on Debian/Ubuntu systems with the following command:

-    sudo apt-get install pandoc python-beautifulsoup python-yaml
+    sudo apt-get install pandoc

-Also install `kindlegen` here: <http://www.amazon.com/gp/feature.html?docId=1000765211>
+ `kindlegen` can be downloaded from here: <http://www.amazon.com/gp/feature.html?docId=1000765211>

+## Usage

+Once Pandoc and Kindlegen is installed, use the Bash script `create-ebook.sh` to quickly build an ebook.

+* `./compile-ebook.sh <ebook-folder>`
+* `./compile-ebook.sh <ebook-folder-1> <ebook-folder-2> ...`
+* `./compile-ebook.sh <ebook-folder> -k`
+* `./compile-ebook.sh <ebook-folder> -o <output-folder>`

+The included helper script `compile-all-epubs.sh` will find and compile every ebook folder, without having to provide folder names.
+It uses the same arguments as above, just omit `<ebook-folder>`

+### Options

+* `-k` `--also-generate-kindle-mobi`
+  * (Requires KindleGen) Amazon Kindle devices are unable to read EPUB-format ebooks, only MOBI.
+This script has the option to use Amazon's KindleGen to convert EPUB into MOBI-format ebooks.
+* `-o --output-folder`
+  * By default, the EPUB file is placed into the ebook source folder.
+However, this can be somewhat inconvenient.
+Use this option to choose an output folder where the EPUBs should be placed. (will be created if folder does not exist)

+### Example Ebook: "Lorem Ipsum"

+Included with this script is an example ebook to compile and mess around with, called "Lorem Ipsum".
+Use this command to create it:

+    ./compile-ebook.sh "Lorem Ipsum"

+That example ebook implements all possible features of the script, so it is a good place to start.

 ## Folder Structure